Bob Shearman: Sturt Football Club

 In the aftermath of Sturt's 1964 Preliminary Final loss to South Adelaide, legendary Sturt coach Jack Oatey told Chairman Ray Kutcher that "if you get me Shearman, I'll get you a premiership".

-Coinciding with Dick Reynolds' retirement as coach of West Torrens at the end of the 1963 season, Shearman's eagerness to transfer to the Double Blues at the end of the 1964 SANFL season led him to him taking the extraordinary decision to abstain from football for the entire 1965 SANFL season in order to secure the clearance from West Torrens.
+Coinciding with Dick Reynolds' retirement as coach of West Torrens at the end of the 1963 season, Shearman's eagerness to transfer to the Double Blues at the end of the 1964 SANFL season led him to him taking the decision to abstain from football for the entire 1965 SANFL season in order to secure the clearance from West Torrens.

-His eventual arrival at Sturt is widely regarded as the turning point for the club's ascent to prominence.
-With Shearman slotting seamlessly in at centre Sturt's football for most of the 1966 season bore the unmistakable hallmarks of a team which had finally come of age.

 After finishing as runners-up to Port Adelaide in 1965, the Double Blues decisively defeated the Magpies by 56 points in the 1966 Grand Final, claiming their first flag in 26 years.

 Sturt continued to claim premierships in 1967, 1968, 1969, and 1970, achieving an almost record-breaking five consecutive titles.

 Shearman led the Double Blues as acting captain in the 1968 grand final victory and served as captain from 1969 until his retirement in 1972, earning widespread respect for his leadership, bravery, and skill.

 Over his tenure at Sturt, he played 121 games and scored 92 goals, becoming a fan favourite for his unmatched kicking prowess.
 Additionally, his versatility allowed him to play in any position on the field.

 He won the Craven Filter Champion Kick of Australia competition twice within its five-year duration and could kick over 80 metres with both feet.
 He was also again named in the SANFL team of the Year by The Advertiser newspaper in 1966 and then in 1968 and 1969.

 Shearman was later listed as a member of coach, Jack Oatey's Vintage 21 highlighting the best players in his era as coach.
 He was also honoured as a member of Sturt's Team of the Century in the half-back flank position and was inducted as an inaugural member of the Sturt Hall of Fame in 2004.

 Post his playing career, Shearman spent five years as a commentator on Channel Nine’s live Reserves telecasts.
 He also coached Sturt’s seconds in 1978 and Woodville’s twos in 1979-80.